Luca-02/credit-card-fraud-detection/README.md

 ﻿# Credit Card Fraud Detection

+This is a small master's degree project that was created for the New Generation Data Models and DBMSs course (academic year 2024/25).

 This project focuses on creating a database for credit card fraud detection and creating a python script for analyzing various datasets generated synthetically at the beginning with respect to certain operations required to be performed on the designed Neo4j database.